Sohou08/Hadoop-Spark/file_format/readme.md

 FILE COMPARISON BETWEEN

-The Goal is to understand what files between them are suitable:
+The Goal is to understand what files between them are suitable to:

 + Get read fast (mainly the case of row based storage)
 + Get written fast (mainly the case row based storage)